 It’s Friday once again, and you know what that means!
-Time for the Friday Five, our weekly roundup of five fun events happening throughout the Charleston area this weekend.
-The Big Game might be the talk of the town this week, but there’s lots more going on around the Lowcountry.
-Take in some student art, get your weekly oyster fix, support our pet-loving community, and more.
-As always, no matter what you choose to do, the staff and agents here at Johnson & Wilson Real Estate Company hope you have a safe and happy weekend!
+It’s time for the Friday Five, our weekly roundup of five fun events taking place throughout the Lowcountry this weekend.
+Hit up a Halloween bash, feast on Italian food, attend a local comic convention, and more.
+Whatever you choose to do, the staff and agents at Johnson & Wilson Real Estate Company wish you a very happy and safe weekend!

 Join the Town of Summerville for the first annual Truck-or-Treat Halloween Bash and Movie event this Friday evening at Gahagan Park.
 This evening of Halloween fun is hosted by the Summerville Parks and Recreation Department, Police Department, Fire Department and Street Department, and it’s completely free!
 Beginning at 4:30pm, there will be a variety of vehicles—including police and fire emergency vehicles, tractors, construction vehicles, and more—for kids to climb in and explore.
 Dress in your best Halloween costume and bring a bag for candy, because each participating department will be passing out candy for the kiddos!
 There will also be carnival games and other spooky activities.
 Once dusk hits, turn your attention to the big screen for a showing of the classic movie Hocus Pocus.
 Halloween costumes are encouraged for kids and parents alike.